vindarel/cl-str/README.md

 Join the list of strings with a newline character.

+#### paragraphs, unparagraphs

+Split the string by \n\n: paragraphs are sections of text separated by a blank line (two #\Newline characters in a row).

+Return a list of strings.

+Each paragraph has whitespace strimmed around it.
+As such, the operation `(unparagraphs (paragraphs s))` doesn't always re-create `s`, it creates a new string with less blank lines.

+Equivalent to `ppcre:split "\\n\\n" s`, plus trimming whitespace on the results.

+The `unparagraphs` functions joins the list of strings by a blank line.

 #### split `(separator s &key omit-nulls limit start end regex)`

 Split into subtrings.
 If